 Directing Program courses meet once-weekly.
 For the 2020 program, these will meet on Sundays from 3 – 6pm starting January 5th until June 14th.

 Interested participants are required to apply for a spot in the program.
-The online application process includes submitting a resume, an essay, and optional portfolio materials (promotional materials, press, digital work samples, video work samples).
+The online application process includes submitting a resume, two letters of recommendation, a cover letter, and optional portfolio materials (promotional materials, press, digital work samples, video work samples).
 Click here for the 2020 application.
-All applications are due by Friday, December 13th.

 Submissions for Writing 5: From Pen to Performance are now being accepted!
 If interested in applying, please email your performance resume and/or a written sketch to Amirah Islam at firstname.lastname@example.org.
 This class is open to Conservatory graduates and Writing 4 students.